-Global change drivers, by causing profound impacts on species’ abiotic and biotic environments, threaten the capacity of ecosystems to sustain biological diversity and ecosystem functions that are important for people.
-To understand the feedbacks, interdependencies, and indirect effects that govern community responses to global change, ecologists must work toward a deeper understandings of the tangled web of species interactions that govern the dynamics of complex ecological communities.
-Studying these dynamics within anthropogenically altered communities allows insights into the fundamental processes governing community dynamics and offers opportunities to attain generalizable understanding of the ecological processes, taxa, and ecosystem services threatened most under global change.
-This works addresses the grand predictive challenge for ecology in an era of global environmental change, to predict how the development of novel interactions, alteration of existing interactions, and the extinction of interactions each influence broad patterns in biodiversity and evolutionary change.
+Global change drivers are profoundly impacting species’ abiotic and biotic environments.
+These impacts threaten the capacity of ecosystems to sustain biological diversity and ecosystem functions that are important to people.
+To understand the feedbacks that govern community responses to global change, ecologists must work toward a deeper understandings of the tangled web of species interactions that govern the dynamics of complex ecological communities.
+By studying anthropogenically altered communities and the impacts of global drivers, my research addresses a major predictive challenge for ecology in an era of global environmental change, to forecast how novel interactions, altered interactions, and interaction extinction drive ecological and evolutionary change.

-Toward these goals, my research synthesizes empirical data and advances theory in evolutionary ecology to explain variation among species in their responses to altered species interactions.
+My research synthesizes empirical data and advances theory in evolutionary ecology to explain variation among species in their responses to altered species interactions.
 Theory on species coexistence is critical for making these links because it explains why species vary in their ecological roles and how traits of species reflect these differences.
 Knowledge of the links between traits and the strategies most affected by global change can help predict winners and losers under anthropogenic change.
 I am pursuing these interests with research on the consequences of defaunation following the introduction of the invasive brown treesnake on Guam with Haldre Rogers, with field projects identifying the plant traits that mediate interactions with antagonists in Panama, and with synthesis of global mutualistic interaction and trait databases to understand the species most vulnerable to mutualism disruption.
-This work has implications for range dynamics in the context of climate change, persistence of animal-dispersed tree species important for tropical forest carbon storage, and regeneration of deforested areas and secondary forest.
+This research works to improve predictions for plant migration under climate change, persistence of animal-dispersed tree species important for tropical forest carbon storage, and regeneration of deforested areas and secondary forest.

 The seed dispersal mutualism